-The Financial Aid Office will provide a Pell Award Notification Package to each eligible recipient.
-The package will provide detailed information about the award amounts, provide a Pell Grant Award Agreement that must be returned, and will also provide specific date/timeline requirements and cost of living information.
-In accordance with DOE guidelines, the Financial Aid Office is required to review, adjust, and/or terminate a financial aid award, at any time, due to changes in academic status, financial aid status or failure by the student to provide documentation requested by the College.
+The Financial Aid Office will provide a Financial Aid Award Offer Package to each eligible recipient.
+The package will provide detailed information about the award amounts, provide a Financial Aid Award Offer that must be returned, and will also provide specific date/timeline requirements and cost of living information.